-Issues relating to relevance, authentication and identification, substantive admissibility, and expert witness testimony should be carefully thought out before relying on a piece of demonstrative material.
-Despite the preceding, the law on demonstrative evidence is not complicated.
-It employs the same test as is used for admitting evidence by witness testimony.
-Relevant evidence is that which has a tendency in reason to prove or disprove a fact in issue.
+Careful thinking is needed about issues relating to relevance, authentication and identification, substantive admissibility, and expert witness testimony before relying on a piece of demonstrative material.
+But, despite the preceding, the law on demonstrative evidence is not complicated.
+Moreover, it employs the same test as is used for admitting evidence by witness testimony.
+Therefore, relevant evidence is that which has a tendency in reason to prove or disprove a fact in issue.
 N.J .R.E.
 401. Relevant evidence is admissible unless some exception such as undue prejudice applies.
 N.J.R.E.
 402; State v.
 Dixon, 125 NL 223, 248-49 (1991).
-The basic inquiry is simply whether the proffered material will aid or assist the jury in its fact finding mission.
+So, the basic inquiry is simply whether the proffered material will aid or assist the jury in its fact finding mission.

-The most important point to remember in assessing demonstrative exhibits, whether offered into evidence or not, is the judge’s discretionary authority to admit or exclude the exhibit.
-The trial judge must balance the relevant demonstrative evidence against the prejudice of its admission.
-Only if he is satisfied that the relevance outweighs the prejudice should the demonstrative evidence be admitted.
+Furthermore, the most important point to remember in assessing demonstrative exhibits, whether offered into evidence or not, is the judge’s discretionary authority to admit or exclude the exhibit.
+In fact, the trial judge must balance the relevant demonstrative evidence against the prejudice of its admission.
+However, only if he is satisfied that the relevance outweighs the prejudice should the demonstrative evidence be admitted.
 Additionally, the trial judge’s discretion in performing this balancing function is wide.
 See United States v.
 Robinson.
 560 F.2d 507 (2nd Cir.
 1977), cert. denied, 435 U.S. 905.

 A. R. 4:14-9(e)-Videotaped Deposition

-An expert’s deposition taken pursuant to R. 4: 14-9(e), authorizes videotaping the deposition of an expert for use at trial.
-A videotaped deposition authorized by R. 4: 14- 9 (e) may be used at trial in lieu of testimony whether or not the witness is available to testify.
+In fact, an expert’s deposition taken pursuant to R. 4: 14-9(e), authorizes videotaping the deposition of an expert for use at trial.
+Moreover, a videotaped deposition authorized by R. 4: 14- 9 (e) may have a usage at trial in lieu of testimony whether or not the witness is available to testify.

-However, a videotaped deposition cannot be used by an adversary over objection.
+However, an adversary cannot use a videotaped deposition over objection.
 “It would discourage the use of the [videotaped deposition] if an expert’s deposition could~ used substantively by the other side.”
 Genovesey.
 N.J.
 Transit RaiI Operations, Inc., 234 N.J.
 Super.
 375, 381 (App.
 Div.
 1989).
 Notwithstanding, the Court noted that there may be special circumstances justifying exceptions to the general rule but declined to articulate.
 See id.

 1. Videotaped Deposition

-The use of a videotaped deposition is permitted if it is relevant and authenticated.
+In fact, the use of a videotaped deposition is permitted if it is relevant and authentic.
 See Blumberg v.Dornbusch, 139 N.J.Super.
 433,438 (App.
 Div.
 1976).
-The trial judge may use his sound discretion to determine whether a videotaped deposition is a fair, accurate, and undistorted representation of the witnesses’ deposition.
+So, the trial judge may use his sound discretion to determine whether a videotaped deposition is a fair, accurate, and undistorted representation of the witnesses’ deposition.
 See id. at 439.

 B. Videotaped Testimony In Closing